top of page

 Q: Do you still have a "Covid-19 Pandemic" statement in your FAQ?

 A: Great question!
 We figured we should leave this up here, even though it's exhausting to remember the days when this was necessary to stipulate...
 All of our staff members are vaccinated, because they care about others.
+Studio ventilation includes MERV-13 filtration, which reduces viruses in the air.
+But if you have symptoms similar to flu or covid, please definitely take a covid test before coming to the studio.
 Masks are encouraged if you're coughing or sick, just in general.
-Studio ventilation includes MERV-13 filtration, which removes viruses from the air.
-With 4 fully isolated rooms and a separate Studio B in the back, you could social distance and never even have to make music together!
-For any other concerns on this topic, please feel free to reach out.
+We also have free covid tests at the studio, if you start to feel sick.
+Thanks for taking care of others, so we can all make it to our gigs!

 Q: What genres does Sonic Zen typically record?